How to Watch the NBA on Monday: TV Channel, Game Times and Odds

 Bet on this or any NBA matchup at BetMGM

-The Bucks look to pull off a road win at the Wizards on Monday at 7:00 PM ET.
+The Trail Blazers go on the road to face the Pacers on Monday at 7:00 PM ET.

 How to Watch